 Two-Step Authentication in WordPress

 There are several plugins designed for the purpose, but most of them came with limited functionality for free users.
 Thanks to Henrik Schack, who has developed a free plugin called Google Authenticator, to strengthen WordPress security.

 Go to Plugins > Add New and search for ” Google Authenticator” plugin.
 Install and activate it.

 Click + icon on app’s screen, to add a new site.
-Point phone camera towards QR code displaying on the site.
+Point phone camera towards QR code displayed on the site.
 After finishing the scan, the said blog will be added to the verification enabled sites list of app.

-Remember that, the code is valid for maximum 4 minutes (since you have activated Relaxed mode in step 2) after that it will be expired.
+Remember that, the code is valid for maximum of 4 minutes (since you have activated Relaxed mode in step 2) after that it will be expired.